Shashank-77/BlackJack/README.txt

 It offers the player options on whether he would like to continue playing or stand, and calls functions accordingly to proceed and exit the game finally.

 The class Blackjack has the main Function.

-The oops concepts that have been used are:
-Packages and collections.

 Note: Player,card and Deck are under a Package called BlackJack and the file BlackJack imports the package BlackJack.
 Note: All files also import the  package java.util.*.